-Rebecca has been analyzing a wealth of data on social entrepreneurship and successful community development strategies in the Canadian context for the past seven years.
+Rebecca is a Project Specialist with Makeway, making way for community lead solutions.
+She has been analyzing a wealth of data on social entrepreneurship and successful community development strategies in the Canadian context for the past seven years.
 This focus has allowed Rebecca to work both at the front-line and as a consultant for a diversity of non-profit and charitable organizations.
 Rebecca excels at supporting charities in identifying their systems needs and transforming challenges into strategic opportunities.
 While ensuring each Feeding Canadian Kids delivery occurs as scheduled Rebecca also works to course an organizational path for national expansion.

 Rebecca holds a Masters, Philanthropy and Non-Profit Leadership from Carleton University (Ottawa, ON), a Business Degree from St. Francis Xavier University (Antigonish, NS) and is currently pursuing her Sustainable Investment Professional Certification (Concordia, QC).

 “The fact that it’s 2020 and Canadian kids continue to go to bed hungry is simply unacceptable.
 We have the resources, infrastructure and responsibility to solve this distribution problem and its time we do so with the Feeding Canadian Kids model.”